-Marigold is a popular summer flower.
+Marigolds are popular summer flowers.
 Most people will grow them in the yard and other places around the home.
-With their bright colors, this flower will enhance the look of the garden.
+With their bright colors, these flowers will enhance the look of the garden.
 Also, marigolds have a lot of nutrition.
-If you own guinea pigs, you may wonder if you can feed marigolds to them
+If you own guinea pigs, you may wonder if you can feed marigolds to them.

 So, can guinea pigs eat marigolds?
 Yes, guinea pigs can eat marigolds, whether it’s fresh or dried.
 This flower has a lot of nutrition that can benefit your guinea pig’s health.
 While it’s nutritious, marigolds should only be fed to them in moderation.
 This will prevent them from having any health issues from consuming too many marigolds.

 Marigold has a lot of essential vitamins and minerals that guinea pigs require to stay healthy.
 It is also known to have anti-inflammatory and antioxidant components.

 Below are some of the health benefits of marigolds for your guinea pigs:

 Soothes skin problems: The ointment of the marigold plant can treat many skin issues for guinea pigs.
 It can help with bug bites, wounds, dry skin, and blisters.
 The ointment should be an item to have at home, just in case your guinea pig is suffering some external injury.